 TARGET_PREFER_32_BIT := true

-However, you can override this setting by using module-specific variables in
+You can override this setting by using module-specific variables in

-In a Multilib build, module names in
+In a multilib build, module names in

 system.
 For libraries pulled in by dependency, a 32-bit library is installed